sameedshoaibb/Docker-hands-on/README.md

 Now, only the sada echo will be executed

 [ ENTRYPOINT ]
-It is also a runtime instruction as CMD
+It is also a runtime instruction as CMD.
+Jo bhiinput denge vo override krdega

 FROM ubuntu
 ENTRYPOINT ["echo","Hi Docker"]